 - Foods & Community Nutrition

-The Bachelor of Science in Nutrition & Dietetics is an accredited Didactic Program in Dietetics (DPD) and meets the Eligibility Requirements and Accreditation Standards of the Accreditation Council for Education in Nutritional and Dietetics of the Academy of Nutrition and Dietetics.
+The Bachelor of Science in Nutrition & Dietetics is an accredited Didactic Program in Dietetics (DPD) and meets the Accreditation Standards of the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics.

 Accreditation Council for Education in Nutrition and Dietetics Academy of Nutrition and Dietetics